schrodinator/expert-garbanzo/README.md

 Now it's a game, a knockoff of [CodeNames](https://boardgamegeek.com/boardgame/178900/codenames), with AI players courtesy of ChatGPT 3.5.

 ### Running locally
-#### Linux
+#### Files You'll Need
-If you do not have a server certificate, generate a self-signed certificate and key by running `gencert.bash`.
-This creates the files `server.crt` and `server.key`.

-Inside the directory `external`, add the files:
 * `server.crt`: server certificate (for https)
 * `server.key`: server key (for https)
 * `gpt-secretkey.txt`: OpenAI ChatGPT API key (to use AI ChatBot players; see "AI Players" below)
+* `wordlist.txt`: _Optional_.
+Custom word list.
+One word per line.
+Must contain at least 25 words.

+If you do not have a server certificate and key, generate a self-signed certificate and key by running `gencert.bash` in Linux shell.
+This creates the files `server.crt` and `server.key`.

+#### Linux
+Add the above Files You'll Need to the directory `external`.

 Start the server: `go run !(*_test).go`

 In a browser, navigate to: `https://localhost:8080`

 #### Docker
 Alternately, use the provided Dockerfile to create a container.
-From the directory containing the Dockerfile and source code:
+Inside the `expert-garbanzo` top-level directory, run:

 `docker build -t expert-garbanzo .`

+Then, from any directory:
 `docker run -v <path on host>:/usr/src/app/external -p <host port>:8080 expert-garbanzo`
-* `<path on host>` is the full path to the directory on the host machine containing your credentials: server certificate (`server.crt`), server private key (`server.key`), and ChatGPT API key (`gpt-secretkey.txt`).
+* `<path on host>` is the full path to the directory on the host machine containing the Files You'll Need (see above).
 * `<host port>` is the port you want to expose on the host machine.
 Use 8080 to access the game at `https://localhost:8080`

 ### Starting a Game